The Purpose of Phone Interviews for Tech Jobs

 4. Assess how good of a communicator you are.

-The communication abilities we're talking about here are on a basic level - the employer would like to know how well you can talk about your previous job experiences, how well you listen and respond to specific questions, and how well you can come up with good questions to ask the interviewer.
+The communication abilities confirmed through a phone interview are on a basic level.
+An employer would like to know how well you can talk about your previous job experiences, how well you listen and respond to specific questions, and how well you can come up with good questions to ask the interviewer.

 5. Decide if they can afford you.